Edit on GitHub

 TurtleBot3 Burger

-• It is the basic model to use AutoRace packages for the autonomous driving on ROS.
+• The basic model for AutoRace packages for autonomous driving on ROS.

-• Provided source codes, AutoRace Packages, are made based on TurtleBot3 Burger.
+• Provided source code and AutoRace Packages are made based on the TurtleBot3 Burger.

 Remote PC

-• It communicates with an single board computer (SBC) on Turtlebot3.
+• Communicates with the single board computer (SBC) on the Turtlebot3.

-• Laptop, desktop, or other devices with ROS 1.
+• Laptop, desktop, or other device running ROS 1.

 Raspberry Pi camera module with a camera mount